MikeGuantonio/practiceUno/README.md

 simpleUnoClone

 TODO
-    1. Add behavior to Wild Cards
+    1. Add behavior to Wild Cards X
     2. Add behavior to Special Cards
     3. Add method to ask player what they want to do next
     4. Graphical Interface
     5. Networking Interface
     6. Reliable method to remove a card from the hand or otherwise ask the Player to choose again
     7. Add ability to store color of the wild card.
+X
     8. Checking color of the wild card on the discard pile